David

 Constanza had laughed at his jokes, thrown playful jabs, even stole half his fries with a smug smile.

-She was sitting right there — shoulders squared, posture bold as ever — but a part of her felt far away.
+She was sitting right there, shoulders squared, posture bold as ever.
+Still, part of her felt far away.

 Like she was weighing something he couldn’t see.

-And David, who’d considered himself an expert on reading between the lines, suddenly couldn’t read her at all.
+And David suddenly couldn’t read her at all.

 He didn’t know what had changed.